Fundamental limits in Bayesian thermometry and attainability via adaptive strategies

 We investigate the limits of thermometry using quantum probes at thermal equilibrium within the Bayesian approach.
 We consider the possibility of engineering interactions between the probes in order to enhance their sensitivity, as well as feedback during the measurement process, i.e., adaptive protocols.
 On the one hand, we obtain an ultimate bound on thermometry precision in the Bayesian setting, valid for arbitrary interactions and measurement schemes, which lower bounds the error with a quadratic (Heisenberg-like) scaling with the number of probes.
 We develop a simple adaptive strategy that can saturate this limit.
 On the other hand, we derive a no-go theorem for non-adaptive protocols that does not allow for better than linear (shot-noise-like) scaling even if one has unlimited control over the probes, namely access to arbitrary many-body interactions.

 {\it Introduction.---}Preparing quantum systems at low temperatures is an essential task for development of quantum technologies \cite{Celi_2016,RevModPhys.80.885,bloch2012quantum}.
-Measuring temperature precisely is necessary to validate cooling and ensure the performance of quantum protocols, and has been demonstrated in cutting-edge experiments \cite{leanhardt2003cooling,PhysRevX.10.011018,PhysRevX.10.041054,olf2015thermometry,PhysRevLett.96.130404,ronzani2018tunable,PhysRevLett.103.223203,tan2017quantum,adam2021coherent}.
-However, measuring the temperature of quantum systems is often challenging.
-On the one hand, due to the scarcity of thermal fluctuations at such low temperatures, the relative statistical error on thermometry, i.e.~the signal-to-noise ratio, can be exceptionally notable.
-On the other hand, the fragility of quantum systems, requires additional forward planning in order to minimise disturbance while maximising the information obtained.
-The theory of quantum thermometry is built to address this pivotal task~\cite{Mehboudi_2019,de2018quantum}.
+Measuring temperature precisely is necessary to validate cooling and ensure the performance of quantum protocols, and has been demonstrated in cutting-edge experiments \cite{leanhardt2003cooling,PhysRevX.10.011018,PhysRevX.10.041054,olf2015thermometry,PhysRevLett.96.130404,ronzani2018tunable,PhysRevLett.103.223203,tan2017quantum,adam2021coherent}; it is however challenging.
+Due to the scarcity of thermal fluctuations at such low temperatures, the relative error on thermometry can be enormous.
+Moreover, the fragility of quantum systems requires additional forward planning to minimise disturbance while maximising the information obtained.
+The theory of quantum thermometry is built to address these pivotal challenges~\cite{Mehboudi_2019,de2018quantum}.